 Sport specific information

-She broke her elbow in 2009.
-The injury kept her out of action for three months.
-(Athlete, 04 Apr 2011)
+She sustained an elbow fracture in 2013 that kept her out of action for six weeks.
+(Athlete, 06 Nov 2019)

 She began competing for Australia in February 2019, having previously represented Germany.
 (IPC, 15 Feb 2019)

-She has the latitude and longitude coordinates of four cities tattooed on her right arm, including the three cities where the para-athletics world championships were held between 2011-2015 [Christchurch, Lyon and Doha].
-She also has the coordinates for Bangalore, India, due to her having made her international debut there at the 2009 World Games.
+She has the latitude and longitude coordinates of four cities tattooed on her right arm, including the three cities where the Para athletics world championships were held from 2011-2015 [Christchurch, New Zealand; Lyon, France; and Doha, Qatar].
+She also has the coordinates for Bengaluru, India, due to her having made her international debut there at the 2009 World Games.
 (Facebook page, 30 Dec 2015)